-- community rehabilitation services.

-- Directors of Rehabilitation

-- Rehabilitation networks
+- Clinicians and managers delivering community rehabilitation - Policymakers, commissioners and providers of community rehabilitation services. - Directors of Rehabilitation - Rehabilitation networks

 This document uses the terms 'clinician', 'director' and 'commissioner' to describe the people in health and care services involved in creating and delivering community rehabilitation services.
-In Wales, this document uses the term commissioner to describe decision makers in Health Boards, Regional Partnership Boards, or Local Authorities, who are planning and delivering services.

-This document uses the word 'people/person' to describe people using community rehabilitation services to address their needs.
-The use of the biopsychosocial model ensures that clinicians respect people as individuals.
+This document uses the word 'patient' to describe people using community rehabilitation services to address their needs.
+The use of the biopsychosocial model ensures that clinicians respect patients as individuals.
 It is expected that:

-- A person's family will always be made welcome, and be involved, provided this is what the person wants - Information sharing with wider family is only undertaken with the person's explicit consent

-- Information is provided in formats that are accessible to people with sensory, cognitive and communication difficulties including those with English as a Second Language (ESL) - Everyone is aware of the diverse social and cultural needs of their local population - Everyone is aware of their responsibilities to underserved populations and take steps to minimise health inequalities
+- A patient's family will always be made welcome, and be involved, provided this is what the patient wants - Information sharing with wider family is only undertaken with the patient's explicit consent - Information is provided in formats that are accessible to people with sensory, cognitive and communication difficulties including those with English as a Second Language (ESL) - Everyone is aware of the diverse social and cultural needs of their local population - Everyone is aware of their responsibilities to underserved populations and take steps to minimise health inequalities